Lit Brothers: Growth and competition

 Lits saw the growing demand for suburban locations, and started building stores in mall locations around the greater Philadelphia market, including southern New Jersey.
 Lits also operated a store in nearby downtown Camden, and Lits was the only one of Philadelphia's department stores to maintain a branch along the New Jersey Shore, when it acquired the Blatt Department Store in downtown Atlantic City, and re-branded this location as Lits.
 Additional suburban locations were added with the acquisition of Snellenburg's in 1962.

-Faced with growing competition in a changing retail landscape, Lit Brothers closed its doors in April 1977.
+Faced with growing competition in a changing retail landscape, Lit Brothers closed in April 1977.

 Suburban branch stores

 Prominent suburban branch stores in the Philadelphia area included Bensalem, Pennsylvania, Plymouth Meeting, Pennsylvania, Willow Grove, Pennsylvania, Wyomissing, Pennsylvania, and Voorhees Township, New Jersey.

 Repurposing of flagship store

 After the chain closed in 1977, the full-block flagship store was vacant until the late 1980s.
 In November 1985, Mellon Bank committed to a 25-year lease for half of the building's space.
 The building was redeveloped as office and commercial space by Growth Properties.
 The project was designed by Burt Hill Kosar Rittelmann Associates and John Milner Associates.
 The building reopened in 1987 as Mellon Independence Center, named after its principal occupant, the regional headquarters for Mellon Bank, and featured retail stores on the street level, and a food court on the lower level.